-“Perc 30” is a slang term that refers to a 30 mg dose of oxycodone, which is an opioid pain medication.
-The actual pharmaceutical name for this is “Oxycodone 30 mg,” and it’s often referred to as “Oxy 30” in medical contexts.
-However, “Perc 30” is a street name that likely stems from the brand name Percocet,” which is a combination of oxycodone and acetaminophen.
-Despite the slang, “Perc 30” generally refers specifically to a 30 mg oxycodone pill, not Percocet.
+“Perc 30” is a slang term referring to a 30 mg dose of oxycodone, a potent opioid pain medication.
+While the pharmaceutical name is “Oxycodone 30 mg” (often abbreviated as “Oxy 30” in medical contexts), the street name likely stems from the brand name Percocet.

 What's a Perc 30